yashrsharma44/yashrsharma44.github.io/content/posts/raft-consensus/index.md

 Note that distributed systems is all about *trade-offs*, and this might not be bad trade-off at all, if we all want highly available systems, and consistency being eventual also works for us.

+{% cover(src="sync-up-calendar.png") %}
+Calendar sync-ups are not always immediate, that's the result of Eventual Consistency
+{% end %}

 To demonstrate an example, lets use Google Docs - we would want our data to be replicated among all the instances, and should be *highly available*.
 At the same time, the data doesn't need to be *strongly consistent*; we can have eventual consistency, and this would work well for us. ***So effectively, its about the use case that we want, and not the one size fits all policy that we should worry about***.

 ## Consensus Algorithms: For Strong Consistency